 Commercially produced popcorn becomes popular in the USA .

 The Birth of Manhattan Popcorn

 Manhattan Peanuts was set up by Donal O’ Neill.
-The company grows and is selling its range of popcorn around the country.
+The company grows and is selling its range of popcorn and other products around the world.

 Manhattan Popcorn continues to be a very popular snack.